 What’s Behind Teeth Grinding In Children?

-Let us help you and your child.
+Let a gentle dentist near me in Lincoln, NE help you and your child.
 Here we’ll cover some very important topics about teeth grinding in children:

 What is bruxism (teeth grinding in children)?

 Possible causes of teeth grinding in children and steps you can take to help.